nburuchara/work-os-demo/README.md

 # Issues

-- Navigating between different sections of the documentation from the search bar causes the docs popup to stall - on the hosted demo.
+- Navigating between different sections of the docs from the search bar causes the docs popup to stall - on the hosted demo.
 Clone the repository and run it on your local machine and you won't encounter this problem.
 - Left side bar glitches slightly when scrolling docs